"Let them praise the name of the Lord: for He commanded, and they were created" (Psalm 148:5).

 Certain Christian intellectuals today are promoting the concept of what they call "process creation," a euphemism for theistic evolution.
 This is a contradiction in terms, however, for creation by definition is supernatural and instantaneous.
 The Bible makes this plain.

 Our text is in one of the beautiful "hallelujah" psalms in which the entire creation is exhorted to praise the Lord.
 The sun, moon, and all the heavens are included, and then the testimony of our text is given.
 As soon as God commanded, they were created, not over long ages, but immediately!
 God said "Let there be . . ." and it was so.

-This is especially emphatic in the 33rd Psalm: “By the word of the LORD were the heavens made; and all the host of them by the breath of his mouth. . . .
-For he spake, and it was done; he commanded, and it stood fast” (Psalm 33:6, 9).
-This is also the testimony in the great “faith” chapter, Hebrews 11.
-The very first object of faith is the following: “Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear” (Hebrews 11:3).
-That is, the things that are seen (sun, moon, stars, etc.) were not made out of preexisting materials (things that appear), but by the spoken word of God.
+This is made especially emphatic in the 33rd Psalm: "By the word of the Lord were the heavens made; and all the host of them by the breath of His mouth. . . .
+For He spake, and it was done; He commanded, and it stood fast" (Psalm 33:6,9).
+This is also the testimony in the great "faith" chapter, Hebrews 11.
+The very first object of faith is the following: "Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear" (Hebrews 11:3).
+That is, the things which are seen (sun, moon, stars, etc.) were not made out of preexisting materials (things which appear), but by the spoken word of God.

 There is not any need at all to compromise either God's omnipotence or His inerrant Word by such devices as theistic evolution, progressive creation, or process creation, for no natural "process" could ever generate the complex and beautifully organized systems of the creation.
 Compromising evangelical scientists and theologians who are intimidated by the ungodly philosophy of evolution should be corrected, not accommodated.
 HMM